walidAbbassi/Practical-Design-Patterns-in-modern-cpp/README.md

 - [Bridge], implementation of an object
 - [Composite], structure and composition of an object
 - [Decorator], responsibilities of an object without subclassing
-- [Façade later], interface to a subsystem
+- [Façade], interface to a subsystem
 - [Flyweight later], storage costs of objects
 - [Proxy later], how an object is accessed (its location)
 #### Behavioral Patterns